 Technical Theatre 3 focuses on an increasingly deeper understanding of the practical application of theatre concepts and skills introduced in the Technical Theatre 2 course.
-The course encompasses development of stagecraft skills beyond the previous level including exploration of scenery, properties, lighting, costumes, makeup, and sound with increasing levels of technical mastery and sophistication; greater depth of technical theatre research.
+The course encompasses development of stagecraft skills beyond the previous level including exploration of scenery, properties, lighting, costumes, makeup, and sound with increasing levels of technical mastery and sophistication, greater depth of technical theatre research.
 A course fee is required.

-level of technical theatre or
+Prerequisite: Successful completion of the previous level of technical theatre or screenplay

-screenplay